 Avoiding Plagiarism Through Paraphrasing

 Although paraphrasing can be very helpful in helping to reduce instances of plagiarism, writers still need to follow the rules of citation and referencing carefully.
 Here are a few things you must keep in mind when paraphrasing any original material.
 Although paraphrasing can be very helpful in helping to reduce instances of plagiarism, writers still need to follow the rules of citation and referencing carefully.
 Here are a few things you must keep in mind when paraphrasing any original material, even your own earlier publications.

 - When you paraphrase, use your own terms along with the key terms from the source material.

-- Even when you paraphrase with your own terms, you still must provide in-text citations (according to the formatting requirements—APA, AMA, MLA, etc.).
+- Even when you paraphrase using your own terms, you still must provide in-text citations (according to the specific formatting requirements—APA, AMA, MLA, etc.).

 - If you are quoting or paraphrasing your own previous work, treat it as another person’s work (i.e., you must still use quotation marks and/or citations).

 The following example is an attempt at a paraphrase of the above source text taken from the Journal of Applied Psychology website.
 Note that the author does not follow the above-mentioned rules to avoid plagiarizing the work.
 Psychology website.
 Note that the author does not follow the above-mentioned rules to avoid plagiarizing the work.

 The Journal of Applied Psychology (JAP 2015) accepts empirical and theoretical investigations that increase knowledge of motivational, affective, cognitive, and behavioral psychological phenomena in many settings, broadly conceived.

 These phenomena can be at several levels—individual, teams, or cultures; in professional settings like business, education, training, health, government, or military institutions; and in either public or private sector, in nonprofit or for-profit institutions.